alan-llin/date-planner/README.md

 Functions:

-Search - Displays results from yelp based on interest and location
+Search - Displays results from yelp based on interest and location.

-Add to plan - To do
+Add to plan - Creates a plan item that you can store selected results in.

-Randomize - To do
+Randomize - Randomly select a result and set it in the current plan item.

-Currently only 3 javascript files matter: searcher.js plan_manager.js - Doesn't function as intented yet. locator.js - Doesn't even work as of currently.
+Currently only 3 .js files matter: searcher.js plan_manager.js - Doesn't function as intended yet. locator.js - Doesn't even work as of currently.